 Philosophies and practices are explored to recognize opportunities to interject aesthetics and design principles into E-business systems.
-Adaptable application architectures, e-architectures, and net-centric approaches to business are discussed from a design perspective.
+Adaptable application architectures, earchitectures, and net-centric approaches to business are discussed from a design perspective.
 E-business systems have some unique characteristics which influence the design and delivery of solutions, including: the complexity of E-business architectures; interface and integration problems, component maturity and quality; and the vagaries of customer acceptance and loyalty.
 The ability to leverage Internet technology to enhance customer, supplier and partner relationships is no longer optional - indeed, E-business is now simply "business".
+Prerequisite: Pre-co/requisite: DSN 6000 - Web Design and Architecture.